jduarte/immortus/js.md

   console.log('Job ' + data.job_id + ' created successfully');

-  // We must return here the `job_id` in order for the `verify` function receive this argument. return { jobId: data.job_id, jobClass: data.job_class };
+  // We must return here the `job_id` in order for the `verify` function receive this argument.
+  // We also must return the `job_class` if using more then 1 strategy in application. return { jobId: data.job_id, jobClass: data.job_class };
 }